 Mills, C Wright (1959) The Sociological Imagination, New York: Oxford University Press.

 Strauss, A. L. (1987) Qualitative Analysis for Social Scientists, Cambridge: Cambridge University Press.

 Acknowledgements: Photograph: Chaos Theory by Soter Mulé.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) licence. http://www.flickr.com/photos/42602285@N00/2699065555/

 How to cite this article: Smith, Mark K. (1999).
-‘Building theory’, the encyclopaedia of informal education, [http://infed.org/mobi/researching-education-learning-and-community-building-theory/.
+‘Building theory’, the encyclopedia of informal education, [https://infed.org/mobi/researching-education-learning-and-community-building-theory/.
 Retrieved: insert date].

 © Mark K. Smith 1999

 Last Updated on